MattyN94/FunKidsCalculator/README.txt

 This programme is intended to be a fun, simple calculator for children of school age to learn arithmetic.
-It is created using Python and uses loops so thjat the kids can use the programme over and over until they become bored.
+It is created using Python and uses loops so that the kids can use the programme over and over until they become bored.